Jean Lacy

-Jean Lacy (born 1932 in Washington, D.C.) is an American museum education specialist and visual artist who works primarily in mixed media and collage.
+Jean Lacy (1932 – March 25, 2023) was an American museum education specialist and visual artist who worked primarily in mixed media and collage.

-She is of African American heritage, and believes her family is descended from indentured Africans at Jamestown Colony.
+Lacy was of African American heritage, and believes her family is descended from indentured Africans at Jamestown Colony.
 Her work is inspired by creation myths and religious stories, the Civil Rights Movement, and African American culture.
-From 1975-77 she held the position of Curator of Education and Exhibitions at the Museum of African-American Life and Culture in Dallas, Texas.
-From 1977-88 she served as the Director of the African American Cultural Heritage Center of the Dallas Independent School District.
+From 1975-77 she held the position of curator of education and exhibitions at the Museum of African-American Life and Culture in Dallas, Texas.
+From 1977-88 she served as the director of the African American Cultural Heritage Center of the Dallas Independent School District.

+Lacy died in Dallas on March 25, 2023, at the age of 90.

 Exhibitions

 In 2009, Lacy had a solo exhibition, Divine Kinship: Ancient Forms and Social Commentary, the Art of Jean Lacy, at the Tyler Museum of Art.
 Her work has been included in the group exhibitions including Black Artists/South at the Huntsville Museum of Art in Alabama; the National Urban League Expo in Houston, TX, and in the African American Artists of Dallas exhibition at Southern Methodist University Gallery.